CZ-NIC/yangson/docs/datamodel.rst

    .. staticmethod:: get_data_node(path: DataPath) -> Optional[DataNode]

-      Return the data node addressed by the *path* argument or ``None`` if such a data node doesn't exist.
+      Return the data node addressed by *path*, or ``None`` if such a data node doesn't exist.
 As opposed to the :meth:`get_schema_node` method, the *path* argument is a :term:`data path`, i.e. it contains only names of *data nodes*.